HST 202 Module #2

 Overall, the changing nature of history is a testament to the ongoing process of historical inquiry and the human desire to understand the past better.

 There is a common myth that lingers within the historical community.
-Every year I ask my students whether they enjoy history or not.
+Every year, I ask my students whether they enjoy history or not.
 Generally, I get a good mix of enjoyment juxtaposed with physical anguish.
 If I press further and see WHY they hate studying history, the overwhelming answer is that history never changes.
-It’s boring.
+It's boring.
 I am here to put that baby to bed with rule number two of history: History is constantly changing.
-If we were to receive all our information from a textbook written 30 years ago, then yes, history doesn’t change.
+If we were to receive all our information from a textbook written 30 years ago, then yes, history doesn't change.
 But as we discover more artifacts buried in the mountains or invite more perspectives to the table (much like the 1619 Project), the account becomes more elastic.

 History is always changing because new information and perspectives are constantly being discovered and added to our understanding of the past.
 Our knowledge of history can change as we learn more about the past through discovering new sources and reinterpreting existing ones.
 Several factors contribute to the changing nature of history.
 One is the availability of new sources.
 As historians uncover new primary sources, such as documents, artifacts, and other materials, they can add further information and perspectives to our understanding of the past.
 This can sometimes lead to a reinterpretation of previously accepted historical narratives.
 For example, recent research has revealed that the ancient Maya civilization was much more sophisticated and technologically advanced than previously thought.

 Another factor contributing to the changing nature of history is the shifting nature of historical interpretation.
 As historians bring new perspectives and theoretical frameworks to the study of the past, they may reinterpret existing sources in new ways, leading to new understandings of historical events and trends.
 For example, recent evidence has revealed the extent of Soviet involvement in WWII and the role that Stalin played in shaping the outcome of the conflict.
 Finally, the changing nature of history can also be influenced by societal values and priorities shifts.
-As society changes, so do the questions that historians ask about the past and how they interpret and understand it.
+As society changes, so do historians' questions about the past and how they interpret and understand it.
 For example, recent research has revealed the significant role that African Americans and women played in the American Revolution, challenging the traditional narrative of the revolution as a primarily white, male-led event.

 If you want to know where you came from and what kind of mess we're in now, you must study history.
 It isn't just about memorizing dates and names; it's about learning from our mistakes so we don't have to keep repeating them.
 Take the Holocaust, for instance.
 That's some heavy shit, but it taught us a thing or two about the dangers of being intolerant and extreme.
-Now we have a better handle on human rights and equality, which is worth fighting for.
+Now, we have a better handle on human rights and equality, which is worth fighting for.

 It is essential to recognize that history serves as a vital tool for comprehending the intricate workings of our world and how various societies and cultures have intersected throughout history.
 By examining the Silk Road trade routes, we can gain a deeper insight into the historical ties between Asia, Europe, and Africa and how these ties impacted the evolution of distinct societies.
 History is a shape-shifting beast, ever-morphing with each discovery, shift in perspective, and subjective interpretation.
 But fear not, for studying history is as crucial now as ever.
 Through the lens of the past, we can gain valuable insights that help us navigate the present and avoid repeating the same old mistakes.
 By peering into the annals of history, we can also gain a greater appreciation for our place in this world and a deeper understanding of the intricate workings of human society.